Altinzzzzz/BlogApp/README.txt

 - Start the backend server:
 - run "node index.js"

-Note: The backend server runs on port 3001 by default.
-You can change this in the api/index.js file, but ensure that you update the corresponding calls in the client files.

 The project should now be up and running!
 Feel free to explore and have a great experience!

+Note: The backend server runs on port 3001 by default.
+You can change this in the api/index.js file, however this is not recommended as this requires you to update the corresponding calls in the client files too.